aida-niang/pendu/README.md

 ## Project Description

-his is a Hangman game developed in Python.
+This is a Hangman game developed in Python.
 It’s a classic word-guessing game where the player must guess a hidden word by suggesting letters.
 The player has a limited number of incorrect guesses (6) before losing the game.
 This project provides a fun and interactive way to test vocabulary and problem-solving skills.

 ## Demo